-What Does A Financial Planner Do?
+What Does A

 Financial planners can help you make sense of your financial life.
 Depending on their qualifications and expertise, they can offer advice and investment plans for managing cash flows, reducing liabilities, saving for retirement or your children’s higher education, resolving tax issues, evaluating insurance and other asset protection options, and distributing your wealth to your children or favorite charities.